OTTAWA ABORIGINAL COALITION

 ● Establish youth forums that focuses on art.

-d) Goal - Increase the profile and contribution of the Aboriginal business community in addressing Aboriginal community needs.
+d) Goal - Increase the profile and contribution of the Indigenous business community in addressing Indigenous community needs.

-● Increase the number of Aboriginal businesses on the OAC website
+● Increase the number of Indigenous businesses on the OAC website

-● Profile Aboriginal businesses to the broader community
+● Profile Indigenous businesses to the broader community

-● Connect Aboriginal businesses to addressing key needs in the community, particularly for children and youth.
+● Connect Indigenous businesses to addressing key needs in the community, particularly for children and youth.